virtualzone/virtualzone.github.io/content/posts/dns-proxy-forwarder-blackhole.md

 author: "Heiner"
 ---

-You'll probaby know Pi-hole.
+You'll probably know Pi-hole.
 It's a popular "DNS sinkhole" – a DNS proxy server which blocks certain requests, such a as those for well-known ad serving domains.
 The effect is a much less ad-cluttered web experience in your home network.

 I've been using Pi-hole for several years as a Docker container on a Raspberry Pi.
 The Raspi is serving as a small home server on my home network.